perezsan/Shadow-RPC-Operator/1-How-to-configure-RPC-node.md

 ```
 # Install Solana CLI!
 Don't forget to check for current version (1.8.10 as of 12/14/21)

-these are three seperate commands below:
+these are three separate commands below:

 ```
 sh -c "$(curl -sSfL https://release.solana.com/v1.8.10/install)"